-Rick is a long-time Rotarian and now a semi-retired real estate broker.
+Rick is a long-time Rotarian and now a retired real estate broker.
 Roberta sold her travel agency in 2006 which she operated for 25 years.
 Now we enjoy exploring all there is to see in North America.
-We highly recommend a visit to Newfoundland where during the summer of 2012 we spent 6 weeks on the island and will have to return some time to finish the exploration and renew acquaintences with many new friends there.
+We highly recommend a visit to Newfoundland where during the summer of 2012 we spent 6 weeks on the island and will have to return sometime to finish the exploration and renew acquaintances with many new friends there.

 We have enjoyed hosting several Rotary Youth Exchange Students over the years of Rick's tenure in the Thornbury/Clarksburg Rotary Club.
 See www.tcrotary.ca.
 Several of the hostings have resulted in life-long friendships resulting in a few visits to their homes in foreign lands, including one wedding.
 We look forward to meeting new friends as we travel following the suggested trips of boondocking sites listed in the Frugal Shunpiker's Guides.

 Our home and boondocking site is located about 5 blocks from the public beach in Thornbury.
-We just didn't want to create the illusion that we live at shore-front location.
+We just didn't want to create the illusion that we live at a shore-front location.

 Rick is a licenced electrician and handy with mechanical repairs.
 Rick & Roberta have been active with volunteerism with several different organizations i.e. United Way, Canadian Cancer Society as fund raisers and volunteer drivers, ShelterBox (disaster relief organization),